rootloginson/Grow-A-Tree/README.md

 # Grow-A-Tree
 Practising OOP intuition with chaos :)

-I catched the flow while I was answering a codewars question.
+Literal aproach to a codewars question.